WangYanqing/ScrapyZol/README.md

 # ScrapyZol
-Use scrapy to scratch the hottest phones' infomation
+Use python scrapy to scratch the hottest phones' infomation.